michaljaz/pump-trader/README.md

 - [X] Get whole historic account transactions
 - [X] Calculate profit and loss from each transaction
 - [ ] Sandbox transactions to train strategy
-- [ ] Train model to decise when to sell and buy with tensorflow
+- [ ] Train model to decide whether to sell or buy with tensorflow
 - [ ] Run bot on production with 0.01 SOL